How long are dogs pregnant for in days

 Monitor the mother closely as she approaches the end of her term.
 Keep a record of her temperature; a drop below 37.5°C can indicate that labour is imminent.
 Be prepared to assist if any complications arise during delivery.
 Familiarise yourself with the normal birthing process, so you know what to expect and when to step in.

-See also How long has the oldest dog lived
+See also How long can a dog live with periodontal disease

 Consult your veterinarian for guidance on vaccinations and health checks for the mother before she gives birth.
 This will help prevent potential issues and ensure she is in the best condition for whelping.
 It’s also wise to discuss any concerns you may have about the birthing process or what to do in case of emergencies.